-Modular buildings not only provide a flexible solution but are also an inexpensive and relatively portable way to construct interior spaces.
+Modular buildings can provide a flexible solution and are an inexpensive and relatively portable way to construct interior spaces.
 But as with any other type of construction, they come with a host of regulations.
-Here we look at some of the building regulations that may be required.Â
+Here we look at some of the building regulations that may be required.

 Planning Permission For Modular Buildings